apigeek/architect/README.md

 	$ apigeek

-Next, let's enable ApiGeek-Architect's built-in [Dialect](https://github.com/apigeek/architect) debugger.
+Next, let's enable ApiGeek-Architect's built-in debugger.

-The output is nicely formatted to help design, debug, showcase and socialise.

 	$ export DEBUG=apigeek*

+Now, the verbose output is colour-coded to make it easier to design, debug, showcase and socialise your features.

 	$ apigeek

 To turn it off again, type: